The Secret of My Success:

 QUESTION: Can I save time and make the whole process easier by buying a preprinted card with the words already on it and just sign my name?

 No. You have to write your own note on blank paper.
 You can use a card that is blank on the inside.
 However, you must write the words yourself.

 QUESTION: Someone gave my husband and me a gift.
 Can I sign both our names to the thank-you note?

-No, a letter can only be written by one person, and may only be signed by one person.
+No, a letter can only be written by one person and may be signed by only one person.
 However, you may write a note on behalf of yourself and someone else, as long as you are one of the people doing the thanking. ("Dear Aunt Edna: Barry and I thank you for the lovely salad bowl...").
-You may not write a thank-you note for someone else, nor may someone else write a thank-you note for you.
+In general, you may not write a thank-you note for someone else, nor may someone else write a thank-you note for you.

 QUESTION: I forgot to thank someone for something important.
 When is it too late to write a note?

 It is never too late to write a thank-you note.
 You may have to grovel, but you must still write the note. ("Dear Sylvia: Yesterday, I happened to notice the brass candlestick holders you gave Harold and me several years ago for our anniversary.
 Although I am ashamed to admit it, I realized I never thanked you properly for your gift...")

 QUESTION: Someone gave me a gift a long time ago, and I never sent a thank-you note.
 How much time has to pass before I am not obligated to send a note?

 There is no statute of limitations on thank-you notes.
 Until you write the note, you have not fulfilled your social obligation.